 BBC Newsbeat: A US woman on why she disagrees with Obama on gun control

 That’s Kate Andrews, Associate Director at the right wing, free-market lobby group IEA and formerly Head of Communications at the right wing, free-market lobby group Adam Smith Institute and staffer on Mitt Romney’s unsuccessful presidential campaign.
 But just a simple ‘US woman’ as far as BBC Newsbeat is concerned.

-This funding league table shows both the IEA and the Adam Smith Institute are among the organisations (group E) with the most opaque funding.
+The funding league table at http://whofundsyou.org/ shows both the IEA and the Adam Smith Institute are among the organisations (group E) with the most opaque funding.